fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 Strong requirement is to use [pymystem3](https://pypi.org/project/pymystem3/) library for this task (steps 1-5 from the list above).

-> NOTE: it is recommended to use rely on pymestem ability to process text as a whole and perform
+> NOTE: it is recommended to use rely on pymystem ability to process text as a whole and perform
 > lemmatization and morphological analysis at once.
 There are several reasons to do that,
-> but from the linguistic perspective it would intereseting for you to remember that
+> but from the linguistic perspective it would interesting for you to remember that
 > context-aware lemmatization works better that lemmatization of each word separately.

 Use the following way to analyze the text: